Lamine Koné: Loan to Strasbourg

 On 1 August 2018, Koné joined Ligue 1 side Strasbourg on a season-long loan.
 Strasbourg were also given the option to sign the centre-back permanently at the end of the season.

 Strasbourg

 On 1 June 2019, following a successful loan stint, Koné joined Strasbourg permanently from Sunderland for an undisclosed fee.
 In June 2021 he left Strasbourg on a free transfer due to his contract expiring.

 Lausanne-Sport

 On 8 November 2021, Koné signed for Lausanne-Sport on a free transfer, four months after his release from Strasbourg.

 Le Mans

 On 16 January 2023, Koné joined Le Mans in the third-tier Championnat National.

 International career

 Koné was born in France to Ivorian parents.
-He is a former French youth international having played at under-17, under-18, under-19, and under-20 level.
+He is a former French youth international who has played at the under-17, under-18, under-19, and under-20 levels.
 Koné played with the latter team at the 2009 Mediterranean Games and the 2010 Toulon Tournament.
 He switched to the Ivory Coast national team and made his debut in a 4–1 loss to Cameroon in 2014.